Ap3rtur3/woodcutter-mod/README.md

 # Woodcutter Mod

 Enables stonecutter to provide recipes for wooden stairs, planks, slabs, etc.
-Also has some QOL features listed below.
+Also has some QoL features listed below.

 Useful commands:
 * `./gradlew tasks` to see available commands.
-* `./gradlew runDatagen` to generate recipes.
+* `./gradlew runDatagen` to generate assets.
 * `./gradlew build` to build project.

 Useful Docs: